kmnemon/gostream/README.md

 ## Features
 - Support Slice and Map

+- Parallel() stream[T]
+this option is a suggestion that the program should run in parallel, but not a promise.
+careful use it, do benchmark first.

 - Map(func(T) T) stream[T]
 - Reduce(func(T, T) T) stream[T]
 - ReduceWithInitValue(T, func(T, T) T) stream[T]